Leti1789/Leti1789/README.md

 </div>

 <br/>

-- 🌱 My name is niefee, I am Chinese, welcome to my GitHub home page
-- ⚡ I know HTML
+🌱 My name is Leticia A. Dimotta, I'm from Argentina, welcome to my GitHub home page ⚡ I know HTML
-- 😄 And a little bit of CSS, JavaScript, ReactJS, NodeJS, Vue.js, etc.
+😄 And CSS, JavaScript, ReactJS, Redux, NodeJS, Express, SQL, PostgreSQL, Sequelize, etc.
-- 💖 Love the beautiful code and photos
-- 🔥 One is never too old to learn.
+💖 I love beautiful code and website design🔥 You are never too old to learn, you have to learn throughout your life.

 <br/>